ClarkeFall/ClarkeFall.github.io/index.md

 # 2019 Clarke Fall Tournament I

-Empty for now.
-Check back closer to the tournament start date.
+Nothing yet.
+Check back closer to the tournament date on November 2nd.

 If you have any questions contact `clarke [dot] quizbowl [at] gmail.com`.